ddbj/www/_ddbj/geneticcode-e.md

 ### Systematic Range:

-**the peritrich ciliate Carchesium**
+the peritrich ciliate _Carchesium_

 ### Comments:

-Code 30 is used in the peritrich ciliate Carchesium.
-The stop codons UAA and UAG are reassigned to Glutamine. ([Sanchez-Silva et al. 2003](https://www.ncbi.nlm.nih.gov/pubmed/12620196)).
+Code 30 is used in the peritrich ciliate _Carchesium_.
+The stop codons UAA and UAG are reassigned to Glutamine. ([Sanchez-Silva _et al_.
+2003](https://www.ncbi.nlm.nih.gov/pubmed/12620196)).

 ## 31\.
 Blastocrithidia Nuclear Code (transl_table=31) <a name="31"></a>